microsoft/pxt-arcade/docs/developer/game-loop.md

 ## Scene Game Loop

+The Scene game loop sequences all the actions and updates to the game scene based on physics set for and events occuring to the game objects.
+The loop frame interval is timed internally to provide frequent enough updates for smooth scene transitions.
+The loop yields long enough for servicing of other fibers related to the game.

 In each frame, the following steps will occur (in order):

-1. The controller state will be updated, identifying whether buttons are pressed, released, or held down.
+1. The controller state is updated, identifying whether buttons are pressed, released, or held down.
 2. ``||sprites:Sprites||`` controlled with ``||controller:controller.moveSprite||`` will be moved depending on which buttons are pressed.
 3. Physics are applied to the sprites, moving them around the screen and calculating collisions.
 See [the description of the physics step](#physics) for more details.
 4. All ``||game:on game update interval||`` events are run if it has been long enough since the last time that event was run.